kgl2001/IntegraB-OS/README.md

 ## Getting help

-If you have problems or suggestions for improvement, please post in the [IBOS thread](https://stardot.org.uk/forums/viewtopic.php?f=2&t=25898) on [stardot](https://stardot.org.uk) forums.
+If you have problems or suggestions for improvement, please post in the [IBOS thread](https://stardot.org.uk/forums/viewtopic.php?f=2&t=25898) on the [stardot](https://stardot.org.uk) forums.
 This is preferred to raising issues in github, but if you want to browse or submit a github issue, please make sure you are using the main repo [here](https://github.com/kgl2001/IntegraB-OS/issues).

 ## Changelog